Latest posts by Cody (see all)

 “Which card should I get?
 What has the best signup bonus?
 Am I doing this right?”

 Trust me, I was there once.
 So, in order to eliminate your decision fatigue all together, we’re going to sign up for the Capital One Venture Card.
 This card always has a great signup bonus and the points are easy to redeem.
-Let’s get started.
+After you’re done with this card, you’ll have $500+ worth of free travel.
+Let’s get started!

 - $0 annual fee for the first year; $95 after that (see below to find out how to avoid this)